Thursday, July 28, 2022

 And will Freiburg's city council eventually present von Rotteck's bust again in a public space?

-It's time to come back to Carl Schurz.
-At the end of the evening, Professor Hochbruck regretted that the American discussion about Schurz had been swapped over to Germany.
+It's time to return to Carl Schurz.
+At the end of the evening, Professor Hochbruck regretted that the American discussion about Schurz had been switched to Germany.

-And as Professor Piller formulated: Carl, as a revolutionary, fought for freedom and democracy in his native country.
-In so far, he is a "good" German.
-On several occasions, his personality was "used" to foster German-American relations.
+As Professor Piller formulated, Carl, as a revolutionary, fought for freedom and democracy in his native country.
+So far, he is a "good" German.
+His personality was "used" to foster German-American relations on several occasions.
 In 1929, on his 100th birthday, American money was needed to stabilize the German currency during galloping inflation.
-After the Second World War, in the 1950ies, Carl Schurz became the figurehead of the transatlantic community.
+After the Second World War, in the 1950s, Carl Schurz became the figurehead of the transatlantic community.

 In the end, all panel members agreed to keep the name Carl-Schurz-Haus.
 They followed the Jerry Coyne classification b, "Carl's life and accomplishments have made the world a better place."